Ski Trip Packing List – This post contains amazon affiliate links.

 You might want a bit of down time (you are on holiday after all!)
 A kindle is a great idea, it’s compact and this one is even water resistant.
 I used mine in the spa after a hard days skiing.

-A dry bag will come in handy
+A handy dry bag

 A little dry bag is really useful, especially if you plan on taking any expensive electrical items up the mountain.
 Rain, sleet and snow can come from no where and getting caught out without a way to protect your electronics could really ruin your day.
 These are cheap and small enough to carry in your rucksack, or even a big pocket.